astro-informatics/purify/README.rst

     # Now install purify directly from github: that's why we got pip in the first place
     pip(['install', 'git+https://github.com/UCL/purify.git'])

-This last snippet can be used to install other packages as well.
+This last snippet can be used to install other packages as well, by replacing the second element in the list with the name or location of a package.

+Once again, please *exit* and *restart* casa to make sure it knows about the newly installed package.
+An example CASA script can be found in the ``scripts`` directory.

 NOTE: CASA has the unfortunate behavior of replacing environment variables with its own.
 Amongst other difficulties, it means that